AmitRockBear/Excali-Blog/src/content/posts/ssg-vs-spa-vs-ssr.md

 ### SSR - Server Side Rendering

-With this approach, the server loads and then runs the JavaScript before serving it to the client, which means our client will see content much earlier than they would with an SPA.
+With this approach, the server loads and then runs the JavaScript before serving it to the client, which means our clients will see content much earlier than they would with SPA.
 The tradeoff made here is that after being served with the site's content, the client has to load and then run the JavaScript as well so that the page will become interactive.

-#### Adventages:
+#### Advantages:

 - Compared to SPA, the client sees content relatively faster using this rendering method.
 - Compared to SPA, web crawlers will be served with the site's content, increasing the likelihood that your site will be recommended by the search engine.

-#### Disadventages:
+#### Disadvantages:

 - It takes a bit longer to fully render the page (since JavaScript is being loaded twice), but usually, it's a reasonable tradeoff to make.